v-chulin/Scripts/README.md

 Folders info
 ------------------------------------------------

-Tiny-function --> For those tiny scripts.
+- Tiny-function --> For those tiny scripts
-DeployIt --> DeployIt is a deployment tool, scripts involve in DeployIt.
+- DeployIt --> DeployIt is a deployment tool, scripts involve in DeployIt